Ana6363/RAGSystem_Wiki/README.md

 ### Others (+)
 - Usage of OpenAI as an external LLM API
 - Usage of MongoDB and Qdrant databases
-- Logic interface made using TypeScript and React framework
+- Logic interface made using TypeScript and Angular framework
 - Business logic made using .NET (C#)
 - Communication with an external API using Python and C#